Scaling ResNets in the Large-depth Regime: Scaling at Initialization

-where the parameter is a pair $\theta=(W,b)$ with $W \in \R^{d \times d}$ a weight matrix and $b \in \R^d$ a bias, and ReLU: $x \mapsto \max(x,0)$ is applied element-wise.
+where the parameter is a pair $w=(W,b)$ with $W \in \R^{d \times d}$ a weight matrix and $b \in \R^d$ a bias, and ReLU: $x \mapsto \max(x,0)$ is applied element-wise.
 This setting also includes attention layers, where $g$ corresponds to the scaled dot-product between keys and queries, as well as convolutional layers.
-Although the assumptions we make later have to be slightly modified to cover this context, the rationale should extend.
-We leave this extension for future work.
+The assumptions made below do not cover these latter cases, making it an interesting avenue for future research to adapt our approach to these cases.

 Throughout the article, we let $\ell: \R^{n_{\textnormal{out}}} \times \R^{n_{\textnormal{out}}} \rightarrow \R_+$ be a loss function, differentiable w.r.t.~its first parameter, for example the squared loss or the cross-entropy loss.
 The objective of learning is to find the optimal parameter $\pi$ that minimizes the empirical risk $\mathscr{L}(\pi) = \sum_{i=1}^n \ell(F_{\pi}(x_i), y_i)$.